Skip to content

 In order for a vehicle to be registered with an official registration office, it must be covered by third-party liability insurance (KFZ Haftpflichtversicherung) which is valid in Austria.

-The insurance must be purchased from an insurance company that is entitled to provide third-party liability insurance services in Austria
+The insurance must be purchased from an insurance company that is entitled to provide third-party liability insurance services in Austria.

 Austrian insurance companies work - especially for private vehicles - with the bonus-malus system, under which claim-free years reduce the charged premium (no-claims bonus).
 In contrast, if claims are reported, a higher premium will be charged.
 The bonus-malus system can differ from one insurance company to another.
 They are not obliged to take into account the previous damage history of EU citizens who take out third-party liability insurance when registering their vehicle in Austria, but they often do so in practice.